Varunesh07/ALL_STAR_TEAM/README.md

 - **Coaches** – assign evaluations and feedback to players
 - **Match Logs** – match outcomes, integrated with team statistics
 - **Evaluations** – performance ratings from coaches
-- **Points Table** – shows each team’s current standing based on wins/losses
+- **Points Table** –automatically detected based on no.of.wins and NRR
 - **Orange Cap & Purple Cap** – automatically determined based on top performers

 ---